yabdabs/activity-search/README.md

 * Animate CSS
 --------------------------------------------------
 ## Authors
-This was made a a group project in the Rutgers Coding Bootcamp Program
+This was a group project 	in the Rutgers Coding Bootcamp Program

 *Abdul Khan (me)
 *[Marni](https://github.com/Marnig18)